webdevotion/grunt-respimg/README.md

 * Rasterize SVGs to PNGs at widths that you specify
 * Optimize all your input and output images (PNGs, JPEGs, GIFs, and SVGs)

-The output images should be visually indistinguishable from those output by Photoshop’s *Save for web…*, but with smaller average file sizes.
+The output images should be visually indistinguishable from those output by Photoshop’s *Save for Web…*, but with smaller average file sizes.

 This plugin is heavily indebted to (and has portions borrowed liberally from):